divaprotocol/oracles/docs/Tellor.md

 ## Privileges
 The contract owner is inherited from the DIVA Ownership contract and is granted the right to update the maximum amount of DIVA rewards that a reporter can receive, denominated in USD, as well as the excess fee recipient.

 The update process follows the same logic as in DIVA Protocol, where the owner first triggers an update of the respective value and it only gets activated after some delay.
 This delay is hard-coded to 3 days in the Tellor adapter contract and cannot be modified.
+The contract owner can revoke an update during that period.

 ## What is Tellor protocol